Recent Posts

 5. Interpersonal Relationships

 Social media could potentially affect any user’s interpersonal relationships.
 Yet for adolescents and teenagers (who are still learning how to effectively communicate and establish connections with others), social media almost always jeopardizes the way they interact and form relationships.
-By spending much time on social media, teens are missing out on very critical social skills and nonverbal social cues.
-Body language, facial expressions, and tone are all essential social cues, and unfortunately, are things that do not translate over social media or texting platforms.
+By spending too much time on social media, teens miss out on critical social skills and nonverbal social cues.
+Body language, facial expressions, and tone are all essential social cues and, unfortunately, are things that do not translate over social media or texting platforms.
 Face-to-face conversations have become increasingly uncomfortable for teens today, as so many are much more accustomed to communicating via social media and Internet chat sites.

 Positive Effects and Social Media